 A major strength of Wix is it lets you build your site around your content.
 Regardless of the website builder you’re using, the best way to perform well in search results is to be interesting and/or useful.
 Google isn’t interested in sites trying to game the system.
 Focus on your site, conduct smart SEO, and the results will come.

-Wix is excellent if you’re not completely comfortable with SEO.
-Its built-in support and advice makes it a fantastic way of learning the basics, and advanced techniques can still be used once you feel more comfortable with the process.
+Wix’s built-in support and advice make it a fantastic way of learning the basics, and its advanced techniques can still be used once you feel more comfortable with the process.

-If you consider yourself a bit of an SEO whizz, Wix’s constant hand-holding might get on your nerves after a while.
+If you consider yourself a bit of an SEO whizz, Wix’s constant hand-holding might start to grate after a while.
 For more control through a slightly clunkier interface, providers like Squarespace or WordPress may be a better fit for you.

 Rest assured you can rank with Wix, and rank well.